ViacheslavKozlov/NextLevel.studio_test-task/README.md

 2. Start dev server:
 `npm run start:dev`

-3. Send requests to the server using a tool like Postman and use basic Auth with such credentials as `username: admin` and `password: password`:
+3. Send requests to the server using a tool like Postman and use basic Auth with such credentials as `username: admin` and `password: password`

 - Search for users:
 GET http://localhost:3000/users